 At the SBID awards event at the House of Lords with SBID President Vanessa Brady and Lord Taylor of Blackburn

 Hello I’m Chloe, I’m an interior designer based in Brighton, UK.
-I have over 22 year design experience and have been running Materialise Interiors for 13 years.
+I have 25 years design experience and have been running Materialise Interiors for 13 years.
 I have a passion for healthy and ethical design & sourcing, mindful, low impact, conscious sourcing / conscious consumption – whatever you like to call it!

 My clients too are increasingly concerned about what they buy, how interior furnishings and finishes are produced and what happens to them.
 So I took a course and now I’m proud to be the first interior designer in the UK to be VEGANDESIGN.ORG CERTIFIED™.
 I can provide cruelty free (vegan) design as an option for clients’ business or home interior projects as well ethical/conscious specifications.

 It’s very easily and effectively done without comprising the specification or budget.
 By being cruelty free – the products avoided are leather, suede, wool, silk, down, feathers, fur, and some paints.
 I really want to raise awareness.
 There are so many myths around the use of animal products that I had very much believed as well.
 For example ‘natural’ is not as natural as you might hope.
 The leather industry is chemical ridden – with the life expectancy for those working in the industry averaging 50 years.
 Also leather is not the bi-product.
 You don’t need to be vegan to have a vegan specification for your home or business.
 It’s just about making informed choices.
 I don’t believe many people would look at leather or wool in the same way once they hear the grisly stories behind the industries.
 This isn’t about animal free specifications just for people with a vegan diet.